timsun28/DataSciencePort/README.md

 In our model we came to the conclusion that for classifying relevant questions from our dataset, it was best to use Logistic Regression with Count Vectors set to 1500 features.

-A basic representation of how we used these models can be seen in the following example:
+A basic representation of how these models are used, can be seen in the following example:
 ```python
 from sklearn.model_selection import train_test_split
 from sklearn.feature_extraction.text import CountVectorizer